burcukolcak/burcukolcak.github.io/_pages/research.md

 ### Research Projects

-<i> Subnational Dynamics of Democracy in Autocracies.</i> My dissertation aims to develop new theories and experimental designs, and collect original cross-national data for understanding the subnational dynamics of democracy in authoritarian regimes.
+<i> Subnational Dynamics of Democracy in Autocracies.</i> My dissertation aims to develop new theories and experimental designs, and collect cross-national data for understanding the subnational dynamics of democracy in authoritarian regimes.
 It seeks to demonstrate how the study of interactions and power struggles between national and subnational governments and actors complicates and challenges national-level theories of authoritarian politics and democratization.
-Consequently, it aims to provide new insights into the layered dynamics of political conflict in authoritarian settings.

 <i> Local Context and its Effects on National Politics in Democracies. </i> In my published work and working papers with co-authors, I also study the subnational dynamics of politics in democracies.
 In particular, this line of my research aims to explore how local context shapes the functioning of democracy, democratic representation, and public opinion in democracies – both in the United States and comparatively.